rewiringamerica/surrogate_modeling/docs/features_upgrades.md

 **Surrogate Model Features**: Simulation inputs transformed for the surrogate model.
 The [options_lookup.tsv](https://github.com/NREL/resstock/blob/run/euss/resources/options_lookup.tsv) defines the mapping from select ResStock characteristics to EnergyPlus arguments.
 In many cases this provides a mapping from a categorical feature to a set of numerical features, and so we will likely want to leverage this mapping.
 In future work, we will directly use this .tsv file to apply the mapping, but for the MVP we decided to just define these manually and non-comprehensively.

 We consider the set of Simulation Features, the details for which can be viewed in this sheet when applying the “Simulation Features” filtered view.
-Note that this sheet was derived from ResStock 2024 features, which deviates slightly from the ResStock 2022 EUSS features, and this was accounted for and noted in the following list.
+Note that this list of features is based on ResStock 2024.2 features that are relevant for the scope of buildings supported by the model: Occupied homes without shared HVAC or water heating systems or un-modeled fuels (e.g, wood or coal) and that fall into the following housing categories: single family homes (attached and detached), mobile homes, and multi-family homes with <5 units.
+Because we train the model on a mix samples from 2024.2 and 2022.1, we have to map 2022.1 features to 2024.2, [see details below](#aligning-2022-to-2024-metadata).

 ### Simulation Features → Surrogate Model Features